LANDLORDS IN CARDIFF, SWANSEA, NEWPORT

 Are there any exemptions?

-- Improvements are not cost-effective, either within a 7 years payback or under the Green Deal.
+- Improvements are not cost-effective, either within a 7 years payback period or under the Green Deal (it is on its way back)

 - Required third party consent cannot be obtained.